Skip to content

 AV scanning

 Cloudflare Gateway protects users as they browse the Internet.
 When users download or upload a file to an origin on the Internet, that file could potentially contain malicious code that may cause their device to perform undesired behavior.
+To prevent this, Cloudflare Gateway allows admins to turn on anti-virus (AV) scanning of files that are uploaded or downloaded by users as the file passes through Gateway.

-To enable AV scanning:
+To turn on AV scanning:

 1. In Zero Trust, go to Settings > Network.

-2. In Firewall, enable AV inspection.
+2. In Firewall, turn on AV inspection.

 3. Choose whether to scan files for malicious payloads during uploads, downloads, or both.
 You can also block requests containing non-scannable files.